ericjohannes/mailchimpToZephr/README.md

 ```

 Ask someone who has these things for the right values.
 Or to redo this, `listId` and `uniqueId` come from Mailchimp (look at the body data).
 You can create the Zephr keys with your own admin account.
 You can also create your own Slack app to get a Slack token.
 The route was ramdonly generated.
 You would have to update the urls in Mailchimp's webhook if you change it.
+3. You will need `cert.pem` and `key.pem` in the `certs/` directory.
+[Steps to make those here](https://nodejs.org/en/knowledge/HTTP/servers/how-to-create-a-HTTPS-server/).

 # To use
 This is designed to run with [Node](https://nodejs.org/en/).
 The main app is `app.js`, but running it takes some command line arguments.